dharc-org/chad-ap/docs/current/description.md

     }

 #### Question 13
-What are the starting and ending date times in which the digitization process and the following software activity occurred?
+What are the starting and ending date times in which the acquisition activity occurred?

     SELECT ?activity ?start ?end
     WHERE {